Permits & Inspections

 The Envelope Tightness Verification shall be performed along with the required Duct Tightness Verification, (together during one inspection).
 If called for separately, additional fees shall apply.

-The 2010 ADA Standards for Accessible Design codes can be purchased in a binder form (and in the original 2 color format) from the Acworth Building Department for $15.00, or purchased as a set along with the “Guidance on the 2010 ADA Standards for Accessible Design” book for only $20.00.
-This additional guide book is helpful in understanding the technical provisions and changes to the requirements for accessibility, and contains many details and drawings not found in the actual code book.
+The 2010 ADA Standards for Accessible Design codes can be purchased in a binder form (and in the original 2 color format) from the Acworth Building Department for $15.00, or purchased as a set along with the “Guidance on the 2010 ADA Standards for Accessible Design” book for only $25.00.
+This additional guidebook is helpful in understanding the often complex technical provisions of the ADA as well as the changes from the original “Georgia Accessibility Code”.
+It also contains many details and drawings not found in the actual code book itself.